Descanonge/tomate/doc/source/tutorial.rst

 Variables
 ---------

-We must now specify the variables we are intersted in.
-We will construct a :doc:`VariablesInfo<variables_info>` object.
+We must now specify the variables we are interested in.
+This will construct a :doc:`VariablesInfo<variables_info>` object (abbreviated VI).
+For that, we will use a :class:`Constructor<data_loader.constructor.Constructor>` object.
 We must supply a root directory, where all files are contained, as well as the coordinates created before.
 For each variable we will specify its name and eventually a serie of attributes.